 NGOs are free to publish their own reports and other written information provided to GREVIO or its delegations, preferably in consultation with the Istanbul Convention Secretariat.

-Further advice may be sought from international women’s organisations and networks such as
+Further advice may be sought from international women’s organisations and networks such as:

-How to contact GREVIO or submit information?
+How to contact GREVIO or the Committee of the Parties and submit information?